-On November 11, 1999, in a speech at the Cuban American National Foundation, Mr. Trump called then Cuban president Fidel Castro "a murderer" and expressed his belief in the effectiveness of the embargo as a means to overthrow the communist regime.1 Almost 16 years later, in September 2015, when asked his opinion of President Obama's Cuba policy, Mr. Trump said that 50 years were enough and added that "[t]he concept of opening with Cuba is fine," although the United States "should have made a stronger deal."2
+On Nov.
+11, 1999, in a speech at the Cuban American National Foundation, Trump called then Cuban president Fidel Castro "a murderer" and expressed his belief in the effectiveness of the embargo as a means to overthrow the communist regime.[1]
+Almost 16 years later, in September 2015, when asked his opinion of President Obama's Cuba policy, Trump said that 50 years were enough and added that "[t]he concept of opening with Cuba is fine," although the United States "should have made a stronger deal."[2]

-In March 2016, during a presidential primary debate in Miami, Mr. Trump reiterated that he "would want to make a strong, solid good deal, because right now everything is in Cuba's favor."
-Specifically, Mr. Trump referred to Cuba's reparations claims of several hundred billion dollars against the United States for human and economic damages caused by the US embargo as one of the terms he would negotiate to prevent Cuba from suing the United States "after the deal is made."
+In March 2016, during a presidential primary debate in Miami, Trump reiterated that he "would want to make a strong, solid, good deal, because right now everything is in Cuba's favor."
+Specifically, Trump referred to Cuba's reparations claims of several hundred billion dollars against the United States for human and economic damages caused by the U.S. embargo as one of the terms he would negotiate to prevent Cuba from suing the United States "after the deal is made."
+[3]

-A "stronger deal" purging Cuba's reparations claims was the voiced backbone idea of Mr. Trump's Cuba policy throughout his campaign until September 16, 2016.
-Then, at a rally in Miami, Mr. Trump told a cheering crowd that he would reverse President Obama's executive orders unless the Castro regime met the Cuban American community's demands of religious and political freedom for the Cuban people, as well as freed political prisoners.
-Mr. Trump shouted, "We'll do it, with democracy."
-At a subsequent rally in Miami, a few days before the election, Mr. Trump threatened to "cancel Obama's onesided Cuban deal" if the Cuban people and the Cuban-Americans did not get the deal they deserved, "including protecting religious and political freedom."
-5 Vice-presidential candidate Mike Pence went so far as to say, also in Miami, "Let me make you a promise: When Donald Trump is president of the United States, we will repeal Obama's executive orders on Cuba."6 president-elect of the United States.
-Mr. Trump responded to the news with exclamation points and stark condemnation of Fidel Castro's regime.
-Mr. Trump subsequently promised that his "administration will do all it can to ensure the Cuban people can finally begin their journey toward prosperity and liberty."
-The word "hope" was repeatedly used by Mr. Trump and Mr. Pence in their statements regarding Castro's demise.
+A "stronger deal" purging Cuba's reparations claims was the voiced backbone idea of Trump's Cuba policy throughout his campaign until Sept.
+16, 2016.
+Then, at a rally in Miami, Trump told a cheering crowd that he would reverse President Obama's executive orders unless the Castro regime met the Cuban-American community's demands of religious and political freedom for the Cuban people, as well as freed political prisoners.
+Trump shouted, "We'll do it with democracy."
+[4] At a subsequent rally in Miami, a few days before the election, Trump threatened to "cancel Obama's one-sided Cuban deal" if the Cuban people and the Cuban-Americans did not get the deal they deserved, "including protecting religious and political freedom."
+[5] Vice-presidential candidate Mike Pence went so far as to say, also in

+Miami, "Let me make you a promise: When Donald Trump is president of the United States, we will repeal Obama's executive orders on Cuba."
+[6]

+As fate would have it, Fidel Castro died a little over two weeks after Donald Trump became presidentelect of the United States.
+Trump responded to the news with exclamation points and stark condemnation of Fidel Castro's regime.
+Trump subsequently promised that his "administration will do all it can to ensure the Cuban people can finally begin their journey toward prosperity and liberty."[7]
+The word "hope" was repeatedly used by Trump and Pence in their statements regarding Castro's demise.